Skip to content

 Transferring files that are too large

-If you transfer files that total more than 100GB to your new home directory, you will exceed your quota.
+If you transfer files that total more than 100GB to your new home directory, you will exceed your quota on the new system.
 In this case, you will have to remove those files from your new home directory before trying again with fewer files.

-3. Note that all files that you do not copy will be removed from the system.
+3. Note that all files that you do not copy will eventually be removed from the system.

 Tips